 Goods’ Sandro Kvernmo on why sharing is the key to a more sustainable future for graphic design

-Together with Two°Creative, we’re inviting designers to redesign the confusing Green Dot symbol to better represent its original meaning.
-Running alongside this open brief, The Change We Need is an interview series exploring the design industry’s role in the fight against climate change.
+Between March 2021 and April 2022, in collaboration with Two°Creative, we invited designers to redesign the confusing Green Dot symbol to better represent its original meaning.
+Continuing on from this open brief, The Change We Need is an interview series exploring the design industry’s role in the fight against climate change.
 For number four in the series, we spoke to Sandro Kvernmo, the Creative Director and Co-founder of ethically-driven packaging design studio Goods.

 EM Can you tell us about Goods and your role there?